yacchin1205/ep_kodama/README.md

 # How to try

 Use docker-compose to try ep_kodama.
+First, set the `apiKey` in `demo/settings.json` to the API key obtained from OpenAI.
-Run the container as described below and access http://localhost:9001 .
+Then run the container as described below and access http://localhost:9001 .
 Then click the [New Pad] button to create a new page.

 ```